-The ELD mandate is a federal rule published by the FMCSA that requires all non-exempt CMV drivers to install FMCSA-compliant electronic logging devices.
+The ELD mandate is a federal rule published by the FMCSA that requires all non-exempt CMV drivers to install FMCSA-registered electronic logging devices.
 The ELD mandate applies to most commercial drivers, but there are also some exceptions.

 For more details about the ELD rule, read the following posts:

 Are You Compliant?

 The ELD mandate compliance deadline is just around the corner.
 If you haven’t installed electronic logging devices yet, safety inspectors will cite and fine you from December 18, 2017 onward.